kbui1993/Official_AITV_SaT_SLaT/README.md

 # Official AITV SaT/SLaT

-This is the source code for AITV SaT/SLaT framework.
+This is the source code for the paper "A Smoothing and Thresholding Image Segmentation Framework with Weighted Anisotropic-Isotropic Total Variation" (https://arxiv.org/abs/2202.10115).